-Identifying what information to report is more nuanced than for financial statements and should consider what matters in the short, medium and long term.
+Identifying what information to report is more nuanced than for financial statements and should consider what matters in the short, medium and long term based on a materiality assessment.
 Principles differ between sets of sustainability reporting standards.
 What do investors need to know to understand the value of the business and its prospects?
 What other information do wider stakeholders need?
 How will you structure reporting to include investor-relevant information within the annual report, but avoid unnecessary duplication with other broader communications?